wmcmurray/websocket-framework/README.md

 TODOs list
 ======================================
 - [x] Clean this README.md file
+- [x] Clean demos code and integrate twitter bootstrap
+- [x] Create an Admin Control Panel demo
 - [ ] Add more details about APIs methods in README.md file
-- [ ] Clean demos code and integrate twitter bootstrap
-- [ ] Create an Admin API demo
 - [ ] Clean the core PHP code
+- [ ] Add possibility to set different output modes in each server instances instead of common config file
+- [ ] Add an admin command to buffer server output and retrieve it via client to remotely see PHP errors and such
 - [ ] Find a way to redefine the server class when server is rebooted remotely by an admin
 - [ ] Add a way to ban a client definitively with the Admin API